haskell/cabal/Cabal/doc/installing-packages.markdown

 `--disable-shared`
 :   (default) Do not build shared library.

+`--enable-executable-dynamic`
+:   Link executables dynamically.
+The executable's library dependencies should
+    be built as shared objects.
+This implies `--enable-shared` unless `--disable-shared` is explicitly specified.

+`--disable-executable-dynamic`
+:   (default) Link executables statically.

 `--configure-option=`_str_
 :   An extra option to an external `configure` script, if one is used
     (see the section on [system-dependent